 - Clay Street and Spofford Street

-High numbers of pedestrians on these streets contribute to the number of accidents.
+Unusual geography, high traffic volume, congestion and high numbers of pedestrians on these streets contribute to the number of accidents.
 When walking on these streets or any other roadway in San Francisco, always obey pedestrian road rules.
 While you cannot control how motorists drive, you can walk defensively to reduce your odds of being involved in an accident.

 About Pedestrian Collisions and Types of Injuries